mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 But I was still apprehensive.
 "And if it does get destroyed, you would have me sit around twiddling my thumbs for a few days?
 I find that hard to believe."

 "Think of it this way," he explained.
-"If something were to harm you under my watch – the Heiko fidelant's maman, the selfless hero-messenger – it would be a disaster for our entire project.
-You will surely be in safe hands.
-A few days making a name for yourself is surely much better than a much longer time in Ulukoma."
+"If something were to harm you under my watch – the Heiko fidelant's maman, the selfless hero-messenger – it would be a disaster for our entire project, for all the tribes of Holrag.
+You will be in safe hands.
+A few days making a name for yourself is surely better than spending your precious time in Ulukoma."

-I withdrew from him and faced the wall behind me.
-I had never felt so powerless before: my fate was being decided by politics while I stood in a cell, listening, understanding, with only a choice between two terrible situations.
-The silence in the room surrounded me, stifled my mind, begged me for an answer.
-Only the pulses in my head and the gentle shifting of cloth were audible.
+"But what am I to you?
+Why can't you send one of your own?"

+"I told you before.
+All of our candidates pulled out of the program."

+"There is surely at least one person in the whole world both willing and capable."

+"You have a very unique set of traits.
+You're lightweight, agile, observant, quick-learning, brave, and in great physical shape.
+But most importantly, you have the guts to do this."

+I withdrew and faced the wall behind me.
+The room felt much smaller with an impatient question hanging in the air.
+It surrounded me, stifled my thoughts, demanded an answer.
+All I could do was stand there, listening, and then choose between two terrible situations.
+I imagined flying up there in that dark blue void, trying to communicate with some machination that no one had encountered before.
+I saw the dream that Fajro saw: the danger, the importance, the honor. _I could die.
+I could die!_

 <!-- left off -->